tsuru/tsuru/docs/apps/quickstart/ruby.rst

 ==============

 Now that your app is not running with success because the rails can't connect to MySQL.
-That's because we add a relation between your rails app and a mysql insatance.
+That's because we add a relation between your rails app and a mysql instance.
 To do it we must use a service.
 The service workflow can be resumed to two steps:

 #.
 Create a service instance